 These Rules and Regulations are adopted by the Medical Executive Committee, and approved by the Board of Clark County Commissioners sitting as the Board of Trustees or its delegated authority, to further define the general policies contained in the Medical and Dental Staff Bylaws, and to govern the discharge of professional services within the Hospital.
 These Rules and Regulations are binding on all Medical Staff appointees and other individuals exercising clinical privileges.
 Hospital policies concerning the delivery of health care may not conflict with these Rules and Regulations, and these Rules and Regulations shall prevail in any area of conflict.
-These Rules and Regulations of the Medical Staff may be adopted, amended, or repealed only by the mechanism provided in the Medical and Dental Staff Bylaws.
+These Rules and Regulations of the Medical Staff Bylaws.
 This article supersedes and replaces any and all other Medical and Dental Staff Rules and Regulations pertaining to the subject matter thereof.